RaselMridha792/RaselMridha792/README.md

 I'm Rasel Mridha — Technical Project Manager at Exprovia.

-I started my career as a MERN Stack developer.
-I built web applications from scratch, shipped them to production and worked directly with clients.
-That hands-on technical foundation is what now drives how I lead teams, deliver projects and shape company growth strategy.
+I started my career as a full-stack developer, building production applications from the ground up.
+That hands-on experience across the entire technology stack is what now drives how I lead teams, solve infrastructure challenges and make decisions that impact company growth.

 What I do at Exprovia:

-- 🎯 Project planning, sprint management and ensuring on-time delivery
+- 🎯 Project planning, sprint management, and ensuring on-time delivery across teams
-- 👥 Grew the team from 7 to 35 — targeting 100+ members by 2027
+- 👥 Grew the team from 7 to 35 members — targeting 100+ by 2027
-- 🤝 Client communication, expectation management and building long-term relationships
+- 🤝 Client communication, expectation management and long-term relationship building
-- 🛠️ Direct involvement in technical decisions — because I understand the code
+- 🛠️ Direct involvement in technical architecture and infrastructure decisions
+- 🤖 AI agent development and automation strategy
+- 📊 Budget allocation, resource planning and financial tracking
+- 📝 Technical documentation, proposal writing and research

-My technical background gives me something most PMs don't have — the ability to speak the developers' language, understand problems quickly and make realistic decisions under pressure.
+My full-stack background gives me something most PMs don't have — the ability to speak developers' language, understand infrastructure constraints, troubleshoot production issues and make realistic decisions under pressure.

 ---